-Eight trillion: Is the number of text messages sent globally every day – that’s almost 16 million per minute!
+Eight trillion(this will open in a new window): Is the number of text messages sent globally every day – that’s almost 16 million per minute!

-One billion: Is the number of users active on Facebook Messenger.
+One billion(this will open in a new window): Is the number of users active on Facebook Messenger.

-One billion: Is the number of users logged on WhatsApp messaging platform – that’s a lot of messaging.
+One billion(this will open in a new window): Is the number of users logged on WhatsApp messaging platform – that’s a lot of messaging.

 For the first time, people are spending more time in messenger apps than in social media – this is a huge turning point.